Download a copy of the Sultan-SU medic factsheet.

 Similar to other barrel medics, Sultan-SU can be affected by spring black stem (Phoma medicaginis), especially in regenerating, under-grazed, lush stands.
 Powdery mildew (Erysiphe trifolii) is another foliar disease which appears to be gaining in significance.
 Other diseases capable of affecting annual medic seedlings include the soil pathogens Pythium spp. and rhizoctonia.

-Sultan-SU was bred by the South Australian Research and Development Institute (SARDI) assisted by Barenbrug and the Australian Government (Climate Ready).
+* “SU tolerant” refers to ability to tolerate sulfonylurea herbicide residues (ie not direct foliar application) at levels that typically occur in the year following application at standard rates to crops.
+Sultan-SU was bred by the South Australian Research and Development Institute (SARDI) assisted by Heritage Seeds and the Australian Government (Climate Ready).

 Plant Breeders Rights (PBR): This variety is registered under Plant Breeders Rights (PBR) in Australia.
 Unauthorised commercial propagation or any sale, conditioning, export, import or stocking of propagating material is an infringement under the Plant Breeders Rights Act (1994).
 Any breach of this legislation will leave the grower liable for prosecution.